Little Mary of the IMP Company - Empress Theatre RPPC / Postcard - 1911

 "An interesting scene from David Belasco’s great production of the Rostand fairy play at the Republic Theatre, New York, with Ernest Truex, Mary Pickford and Henry Stanford.
 Arthur Hill impersonates Rab, the dog."

 "Juliet sits by the wishing-well in her wonderful garden and makes her wish: 'I want to be Charle's wife.'
 The fairies hear it and smile their approval." --From David Belasco's fairy play triumph at the Republic Theatre, New York."
+The victorian figures flanking the photo are illustrations by Kate Greenaway.

 A Good Little Devil (1914) - Postcard